 The Internal Revenue Service (IRS) can place a claim on all real estate, personal property, or other assets if an owner fails to pay federal taxes.
 It’s imperative that you determine if a potential borrower has a federal tax lien.
 Numerous laws give IRS liens precedence over other creditors — even if they filed UCC liens and perfected their interests.
 Another concern is that tax liens follow the property.
 Obtaining a secured interest in a piece of property means you also acquired that lien.

 Identifying federal tax liens is complicated due to the IRS recording liens through local authorities.
-You need to perform lien searches in specific jurisdictions, which means you need to be aware of any relevant locations to the debtor and variances in their legal or business name.
+You need to perform tax lien searches in specific jurisdictions, which means you need to be aware of any relevant locations to the debtor and variances in their legal or business name.

 Part 3: State tax lien search

-State and local governments also place liens on property if residents fail to pay income and property taxes, and these claims can win priority over a creditor with a perfected interest in an asset.
+State and local governments also place liens on a property if residents fail to pay income and property taxes, and these claims can win priority over a creditor with a perfected interest in an asset.
 Federal, state, and local tax liens are just as concerning — if not more — than UCC liens.
 If you find a tax lien, the government will likely receive payment first in the event of the borrower’s bankruptcy or default.

 State and local tax lien searches face the same troubles as a federal tax lien search.
 You might need to search several jurisdictions and consider variances in the debtor’s name to uncover relevant security interests.
 The process is burdensome enough that it benefits you to work with a third party whose core competencies include public record searches.